 - The descriptive measures are normal (mean, median, and mode).

 - Half of the population is greater than the mean, and the other half is lesser than the mean.

 Normal distribution is pivotal in statistics because hypothesis testing follows the assumption that data is normally distributed, and regression (linear and non-linear) follows the assumption that residuals are normally distributed.
-In conjunction with the Central Limit Theory, it is argued that when a sample size increases, the distribution of the sample’s mean is normally distributed, despite the possibility of seeing the original values not being normally distributed.
+In conjunction with the Central Limit Theorem, it is argued that when a sample size increases, the distribution of the sample’s mean is normally distributed, despite the possibility of seeing the original values not being normally distributed.

 Testing for Normality

 Normality assumes that data (once plotted or charted) forms a symmetric bell curve.
 Normality is needed for regression and other statistical tests.
 One can test for normality by using a graph and analyzing its shape or through statistics tests such as the Shapiro-Wilk Test, Jarque-Bera Test, D’Agostino-Pearson Test, Kolmogorov-Smirnov Goodness of Fit Test, and among others, the Chi-square normality test.

 Lognormal distributions tend to be used together with normal distributions, as lognormal distribution values are derived from normally distributed values through mathematical means.
 One key difference between the two is that lognormal distributions contain only positive numbers, whereas normal distribution can contain negative values.